liamodwyer/blog/_posts/2023-05-17-unforgettable-fire.md

 Jesus.
 What an opener.
 I knew this song of course but it had been a while since I really listened to it.
 Bono's vocals are off the scale.
 As they are on the whole album.
 In between his early english-punk style affectations and the later american twang.

 And has he written a better lyric?
 I'm not sure.
-The title paraphrases Paul Celan who said "Poetry is a sort of homecoming" and Bono's impressionistic style creates arresting sketches of places and feelings, of foundations giving way, of memories disappearing.
+The title paraphrases Paul Celan who said "Poetry is a sort of homecoming" and Bono's impressionistic style creates beautiful, arresting sketches of places and feelings, of foundations giving way, of some things coming apart and some things staying together.

 > The city walls are all come down
 >